-- Students will be able to understand and eveluate the processes that have led to the habitable planet that we inhabit.
+- Understand and eveluate the processes that have led to the habitable planet that we inhabit.

-- Students will be able to assess the degree to which recent climate change is exceptional compared to previous times, the drivers of climate change over a range of timescales, and will understand the significance and reliability of future predictions based on climate model results.
+- Assess the degree to which recent climate change is exceptional compared to previous times, the drivers of climate change over a range of timescales, and will understand the significance and reliability of future predictions based on climate model results.

-- Students will acquire a basic understanding of geochemistry and its application to the Earth system.
+- Acquire a basic understanding of geochemistry and its application to the Earth system.

-- Students will be able to extract and synthesise data from important publications in these fields.
+- Extract and synthesise data from important publications in these fields.